GrantPierce94/cymon/README.md

   Players register and log in to persist their game progress and Cymon collections.

 - **Creature Capture & Evolution**
-  Explore, encounter, and capture unique Cymons — each with distinct abilities and the potential to evolve.
+  Explore, encounter, and capture unique Cymons.
+Each with distinct abilities and the potential to evolve.

 - **Turn-Based Strategy Combat**
   Engage in tactical battles using elemental matchups, move priorities, and game state transitions.